Susan Hensel Art News | Contemporary Art by Susan Hensel2025-06-12T11:05:13-05:00

 Friendship And Practical Advice | Free Resources For Artists | Susan Hensel Projects

 Friendship and practical advice.
 My friend, Martha Bird, is a maker of traditional and sculptural basketry.
 She is a wonderful neighbor and friend I love going to for friendship and practical advice.
 We support each other on many levels.
 We bond over art, poodles and the power of art to support and help us heal from pains of being human.
 She came to this game of art later than I did (I think I was born making art) and it has been awe-inspiring to see her soar.
 You really should spend time on her new website.
-Wonderful images await you there.
-Which leads me to this: […]
+Wonderful images await you [...]

 Want to see something pretty?| textile artist Susan Hensel | Susan Hensel Projects